 Luckily nothing eventful happened.

-I have some experience driving trailers so this isn’t my first rodeo.
-Remember to be patient and plan out everything.
-Don’t go into a crowded places that’ll make it hard for you to maneuver your trailer.
+Driving trailers is not new to me, so this is not my first rodeo.
+Stay calm, and map out your route ahead of time.
+Don’t go to very busy locations where moving your trailer will be difficult.
 For this trip I did not visit any attractions.
-I mostly stayed near the highway when getting gas or food.
-I’ll only venture into a city/town if I’m staying in a hotel.
+I mainly stayed close to the highway when getting food or fuel.
+I’ll go into a city only if I’m staying at a hotel there.

 When towing the trailer empty, it was loud and obnoxious.
 Luckily the sound went away once the trailer was fully loaded.
 The 3.5 EcoBoost engine coupled with the Tow Haul Mode made towing a simple task.
 The 3.5 EcoBoost had enough power so I never had issues going up any hill.
 When in Tow Haul Mode, I noticed it uses engine braking to help slow down the car.
 This is the first time I’ve experienced this and thought it was nifty.